darkDragontid/semantic_framework/5_5_Meta-Layer_Interpretation_and_Ontological_Rule.md

 #### The Problem:

 The category field (or the activity_type/content_type pair) describes the note as a whole.
 But if a note has multiple interpretations, its "type" can change drastically depending on the perspective.

-_Example:_ A note about a painting can be:

-- From an art criticism perspective: content_type: analysis

-- From a psychological perspective: content_type: reflection

-- From a technical perspective: content_type: instruction (about painting technique)

 What should be put in the "main" field?
 If we choose one, we lose information.
 If we put everything at once, the field turns into a junk drawer.